 The following are some of the topics that are covered:

 The IPICD Spit Restraint™ Instructor qualification program assesses each learner in three learning domains: cognitive (written assessment), affective (personality), and psychomotor (skills).
 Passing each learning domain is required to qualify as an IPICD Spit Restraint™ Instructor.

 Following the virtual instructor-led program, each Spit Restraint™ Instructor candidate will complete an assessment.

 A. David Berman, M.S., CLS and/or John G. Peters, Jr., CLS, Ph.D. are the scheduled instructors.

 Introductory Tuition and Included Materials

-Includes: Instruction, digital lesson guide, Learner Companion, group exercises, a User-Level PowerPoint presentation you can modify, and upon successful completion of the program, an instructor certificate.
+Includes: Instruction, lesson guide, Learner Companion, group exercises, a User-Level PowerPoint presentation you can modify, and upon successful completion of the program, an instructor certificate.